I Had A Baby After A One-Night Stand — Here's What Dating Is Like For Me

 When I became pregnant with Lucy after a one-night stand in Ireland, I knew that it would be hard to have a baby by myself.
 But what I hadn’t factored in was how much I’d miss dating.
 After all, even though I’d technically been “single” for most of my 20s, I was always either flirting with, sleeping with, or figuring out how to break up with someone.

 Before, a first date was the perfect antidote to boredom: Even if there was no spark, at the very least, there’d be a story to tell friends at brunch the next day.
-But now, leaving my flat without Lucy required the same level of planning I’d formerly reserved for a holiday overseas.
-Since I don’t have family nearby, I needed to either find a friend who’d be willing to watch Lucy, or fork over £10 an hour plus an Uber ride, for a babysitter.
-In other words, the price tag of a bad date now hovered in the £100 range.
+But now, leaving my apartment without Lucy required the same level of planning I’d formerly reserved for an overseas vacation.
+Since I don’t have family nearby, I needed to either find a friend who’d be willing to watch Lucy, or fork over $15 an hour, plus Seamless privileges and an Uber ride, for a babysitter.
+In other words, the price tag of a bad date now hovered in the $100 range.

 I glance over at my one-year-old daughter, Lucy, who is playing on the floor.
 She’s oblivious to our conversation.
 But I don’t think it’s nice that I think about sex.
 I think it’s a major issue.
 Because in the past year, I’ve only had sex once.